id-dev3/Skilled-e-learning-landing-page/README.md

 # Frontend Mentor - Skilled-e-learning-landing-page challenge
-This is the solution of the project
+This is the solution of the project, and I can say this is the hardest challenge I have ever had to do in my life 😂🤣, but on the one hand, I am super happy to have submitted the project and I learned a lot of things about it, especially how to better position an image
 ## Built with
 Pure HTML & CSS | Flexbox | CSS Grid
 ## Author